alexandru/alexn.org/docs/privacy-policy.md

   This website does not collect personally identifiable information, and no cookies are installed that could be used to track visitors.
 </p>

-This website has a strict no-cookies policy.
-Third-parties used for providing the service may drop cookies; however, the implementation goes to great lengths to prevent that.
+This website has a no-cookies policy.
+Third-parties used for providing the service may drop essential cookies; however, the implementation goes to great lengths to prevent that.

 <p class="info-bubble">
   If you want to learn more about <em>cookies</em>, see the material at: <br/>